Sunugaal/senegalhistory-data/README.md

 senegalhistory-data
 ===================

-The data in Senegalhistory are json files, you can always create other files in this folder. theses files are used by senegalhistory as a data source view https://github.com/senegalouvert/senegalhistory/tree/master/db/okfn
+The data in Senegalhistory are json files, you can always create others files in this folder. theses files are used by senegalhistory as a data source view https://github.com/senegalouvert/senegalhistory/tree/master/db/okfn

-for exmple
+for exemple
-royaumes.json example is a data source used by senegalhistory .it give the history of the kingdoms of senegal:
+royaumes.json(kingdoms.json en english) example is a data source used by senegalhistory .it give the history of the kingdoms of senegal:

       {